 All ropes should be coiled or laid in a manner that know one gets caught in them.
 Everyone is responsible for the safety of the others in the team.

-The effective capacity for response to oil spills is a combination of three principal factors: Speed and efficiency of mustering the service crew; Quantity, availability and applicability of the equipment for the response action.
-Quantity and availability of personnel trained to do the work.
+The effective capacity for response to oil spills is a combination of three principal factors:

 The Canadian Shipping act establishes guidelines for planning equipment requirements for response.